boiding/node-starter/README.md

 # node-starter
 A Boiding workshop starter kit using node

-## Registering to the workshop server
+## Registering to the Workshop Server
 The `package.json` describes a `register` script that can be used to register your team.
 It can be invoked via